albertcroig/Stewart-SVG-Projection-js/README.md

 ![Stewart-Platform](https://github.com/albertcroig/Stewart.js/blob/development/res/graphical-interface.png?raw=true "Stewart Platform Interface Visualization")

 A significant addition to the original source code is the graphical interface.
-Several options to control the animation and platform characteristics, as well as other useful features, have been added.
+Several options to control the animation and platform characteristics have been added, as well as other useful features.

 Check the demo on the [live github page](https://albertcroig.github.io/Stewart.js/) to give it a try.

 There are three main sections on the browser display.

-1. **Top Section**: Loaded SVGs (clickable to run their corresponding animation) and current servo motor angles (in radians and degrees)
+1. **Top Section**: Loaded SVGs (clickable to run their corresponding animation) and current servo motor angles (in radians and degrees).
-2. **Left Section**: Simulation of the platform
+2. **Left Section**: Simulation of the platform.
-3. **Right Section**: Options and functionalities related to the animation and servo angles
+3. **Right Section**: Options and functionalities related to the animation and servo angles.

 ### Available Functions
 ![Use-of-features](https://github.com/albertcroig/Stewart.js/blob/development/res/feature-use.png?raw=true "Demonstration use of some features")